1. 6.11 The popover attribute

 5. If popover's popover visibility state is showing, then run the hide popover algorithm given popover, true, true, and false.

-6. Otherwise, if popover's popover visibility state is hidden and the result of running check popover validity given popover, false, and false is true:
+6. Otherwise, if popover's popover visibility state is hidden and the result of running check popover validity given popover, false, false, and null is true, then run show popover given popover, false, and node.

 To get the popover target element given a Node node, perform the following steps.
 They return an HTML element or null.